 Car accident litigation can be intricate, and obtaining fair compensation without the help of experienced Chicago car accident attorneys may prove difficult.
 Insurance companies often take advantage of victims who are not represented by experienced car accident trial lawyers.

-At Agruss Law Firm, we handle your case from start to finish.
+At Mike Agruss Law, we handle your case from start to finish.
 We provide the hands-on personal touch necessary to see that your claim is successful.
 If you or a loved one has been injured in an accident due to negligence, you may be entitled to compensation for your injuries and losses.

-Contact Agruss Law Firm, LLC for a free consultation.
+Contact Mike Agruss Law for a free consultation.
 We represent individuals (and their families) who have been injured in an accident in Illinois statewide.
 We can handle your case quickly and advise you every step of the way.

 We will not hesitate to go to trial for you when necessary.
 Lastly, we are not paid attorneys’ fees unless we win your case.
 Our no-fee promise is that simple.
 There is no risk when you hire us – only the opportunity to seek justice.